debezium/debezium-design-documents/gsoc/README.md

 ### 3. Write a Draft Proposal

 We ask candidates to write a draft proposal before the formal submission.
+We suggest to focus on a single proposal, if we think you are a good candidate but for the same proposal we find a better fit, we can still ask you if you want to participate for another project.
 Candidates must open a pull request in this repository following this process:

 1. Create a directory in `gsoc/2026` named with your GitHub username
 2. Create a `proposal.md` file (if multiple, name them `proposal-X.md` with incremental numbers)